 Key takeaways

-• Balance transfer cards can help you to pay off debt more quickly by reducing the total amount of interest you pay
+• Balance transfer cards can help you to pay off debt faster by reducing the total amount of interest you pay.

 A balance transfer credit card is an excellent way to consolidate your debt and pay off outstanding credit card balances.
 The top cards in this space offer lengthy, introductory 0 percent APR periods that can help you pay off your transferred balances without accruing interest charges.

-In this guide, we’ll show you how to do a balance transfer with Wells Fargo.
-We’ll also take a look at the top Wells Fargo credit cards for balance transfers and explain what you should do after your balance transfer has been completed.
+In this guide, we show you how to initiate a balance transfer with Wells Fargo, and we look at top Wells Fargo credit cards for balance transfers, helping you to understand what to do after your transfer is complete.

 How to do a balance transfer with Wells Fargo